jmirc/Hippo-CMS-Konakart/README.md

+# News

+2013-01-16: Just release the first enterprise version for the Hippo enterprise offer.
+This project will not be updated anymore.
+Please, fell free to contect me for more information.

 # Hippo CMS - Konakart integration

 The aim of this project is to create a bridge between Hippo CMS and Konakart.

 ## Before starting a project
-Don't set to true subjectbasedsession.
+Don't set to true subjectbasedsession, users are not saved in hippo.

 ### Konakart installation